 With thousands of books to choose from, it can be an overwhelming task to find books to help teach courage.
 Here’s a few book suggestions to start those conversations.
-We’ll share more books every month.

-Sheila Rae, the Brave by Kevin Henkes
+Sheila Rae, The Brave by Kevin Henkes

 Best for: Grades PreK-2

 “I am very brave,” Sheila Rae said, patting herself on the back.
 She wasn’t afraid of anything—not thunder, not lightning, not the big black dog at the end of the block.
 And when she wanted to walk home a new way and Louise wouldn’t, she called her sister a scaredy-cat and set out alone.
 But all the bravado in the world failed to help when Sheila Rae found herself lost.
 Luckily, her sister was not far behind.